Sport in Jamaica: Association football

 Association football is a very popular sport in Jamaica, and is played at the professional and amateur levels, as well as informally on the street.
 The Jamaica national football team has won the Caribbean Cup five times, in 1991, 1998, 2005, 2008 and 2010.
 In addition, Jamaica advanced to the 1998 FIFA World Cup, where they earned a 2–1 win against Japan, although failing to advance past the first round.
 The Jamaica National Premier League is the first division football league in the country.
 The top two teams from Jamaica qualify for the CFU Club Championship.
 A top three finish in the CFU Club Championship grants a spot in the CONCACAF Champions League.

 Basketball

 The island's fastest growing sport has produced several world-class athletes, most notably Basketball Hall of Fame player Patrick Ewing.

 Lacrosse

 For the first time, Jamaica will feature a national team at the 2022 Under-19 World Lacrosse Championships.

 Boxing

 Jamaica has also produced several world class amateur and professional boxers including Trevor Berbick and Mike McCallum.
-First-generation Jamaican athletes have continued to make a significant impact on the sport internationally, especially in the United Kingdom where the list of top British boxers born in Jamaica or of Jamaican parents includes Lloyd Honeyghan, Chris Eubank, Audley Harrison, David Haye, Lennox Lewis and Frank Bruno, Donovan "Razor" Ruddock, Mike Tyson, and Floyd Mayweather Jr., whose maternal grandfather is Jamaican.
+First-generation Jamaican athletes have continued to make a significant impact on the sport internationally, especially in the United Kingdom where the list of top British boxers born in Jamaica or of Jamaican parents includes Lloyd Honeyghan, Nicholas Walters, O'Neil Bell, Simon Brown, Uriah Grant, Glen Johnson, Chris Eubank, Alicia Ashley, Keith Mullings, Audley Harrison, David Haye, Lennox Lewis and Frank Bruno, Donovan "Razor" Ruddock, Mike Tyson, and Floyd Mayweather Jr., whose maternal grandfather is Jamaican.